chuntington/webpack-boilerplate/README.md

 > npm run watch
 ```

-If you need a web server, the following will start one locally and build on save:
+If you need a local web server, the following will start one and build on save:

 ```shell
 > npm run serve